Mitigating the Effects of Non-Identifiability on Inference for Bayesian Neural Networks with Latent Variables: Introduction

-Bayesian Neural Networks with Latent Variables (BNN+LVs) ~\citep{wright1999bayesian, depeweg2018decomposition} meets the need for scalable predictive models that can capture complex forms of both epistemic and heteroscedastic aleatoric uncertainty.
-In particular, a BNN+LV model assumes a predictor of the form: $y = f(x, z; W) + \epsilon$, where $\epsilon$ is a simple form of output noise, $W$ are the parameters of a neural network, and $z$ is an unobserved (latent) input variable associated with \emph{each} observation $(x, y)$ that is independent of the input $x$.
+where $\epsilon$ is a simple form of output noise, $W$ are the parameters of a neural network, and $z$ is an unobserved (latent) input variable associated with \emph{each} observation $(x, y)$, sampled independently of the input $x$.
 BNN+LVs explicitly (and separately) model aleatoric and epistemic uncertainties: the distribution over $W$ captures model uncertainty (epistemic uncertainty); together with the output noise $\epsilon$, the stochastic latent input $z$ captures aleatoric uncertainty.
 Even if the output noise $\epsilon$ is assumed to be simple, because the latent input $z$ is passed through the neural network alongside the input $x$, it can model complex, heteroscedastic noise patterns in data~\citep{depeweg2018decomposition}.
 The presence of both $\epsilon$ and $z$ in the model allows us to further explain aleatoric noise as arising from a combination of random observation error and latent stochastic input, which can represent white noise or unobserved but meaningful covariates.
-During inference, we learn the joint posterior distribution of the weights and latent inputs given the data, $p(W, z_1, \dots, z_N | \mathcal{D})$.
-In the case that $z$ represents meaningful latent covariates, $p(W, z_1, \dots, z_N | \mathcal{D})$ encodes potentially valuable information about these latent covariates.

-Previous work has demonstrated the usefulness of BNN+LV's decomposition of predictive uncertainty (into epistemic and aleatoric uncertainties) in down-stream applications like active learning and safe reinforcement learning \citep{depeweg2018decomposition}, where one needs to carefully balance the risks and rewards of gathering new data.
-While promising, we show in this work that performing approximate inference for this class of models face considerable challenges.
-Specifically, we prove that that due to likelihood non-identifiability, the posterior mode $p(W, z_1, \dots, z_N | \mathcal{D})$ for BNN+LV is asymptotically biased; as the number of observations increase, the posterior places more mass around models that generalize poorly.
-We then unfold the consequences on black-box inference methods, focusing on mean-field variational inference (VI): in practice, VI frequently recovers models that both predict poorly and mis-estimate predictive uncertainty on new data.
+Previous work has demonstrated the usefulness of BNN+LV's decomposition of predictive uncertainty (into epistemic and aleatoric uncertainties) in downstream applications like active learning and safe reinforcement learning \citep{depeweg2018decomposition}, where one needs to carefully balance the risks and rewards of gathering new data.